PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

 2. [Start a worker](/concepts/work-pools/#starting-a-worker) to poll this work pool.
 You should see the command to start the worker as soon as you save your new work pool.

     !!!
 Tip "Process for starting a worker is very similar to the process for starting an agent" Notice the command to start a worker is very similar to the command to start an agent.
-If you previously used terraform, a helm chart, or other infra as code method to start your agent, you should be able to continue using it for the worker provided the word `agent` is changed to `worker`.
+If you previously used terraform, a helm chart, or other infrastructure-as-code method to start an agent, you should be able to continue using it for a worker, provided the word `agent` is changed to `worker`.

 3. [Deploy your flow](/concepts/deployments/#deployment-mechanics):
     ```bash